Zaphoood/sensors/README.md

 ## Connecting the sensor network

-Press <kbd>C</kbd> to calculate the minimum radius for which the Vietoris-Rips graph (i.e. the 2-skeleton of the Vietoris-Rips complex) is connect, and show that graph.
+Press <kbd>C</kbd> to calculate the minimum radius for which the Vietoris-Rips graph (i.e. the 2-skeleton of the Vietoris-Rips complex) is connected, and show that graph.